 It all started with the springs.
 First came the deer to drink at the springs.
 Hunters followed the deer.
-Some say Sam Houston found the springs while roaming area with the Cherokee following a path deer had made to the springs.
+Some say Sam Houston found the springs while roaming the area with the Cherokee following a path deer had made to the springs.
 Others say Jesse Wallace, keeper of the General Washington Tavern in Maryville, found the springs while hunting for lost cattle and – someone named the area Montvale Springs.
 Along the northwest slopes of the Chilhowee range at least 6 mineral springs were developed into resorts.
 Montvale was the first and most important.

 Foute planted extensive vineyards and orchards and developed the springs – one source says the hotel was a few steps from two mineral springs (the Sweet William spring was higher on the mountain).
 By 1837 there was a stage line to Montvale from Knoxville by way of Maryville.
 The first novel published in Tennessee Woodville, by Tennessee novelist Charles Todd was written at this first hotel.

 1850 – Foute sold 3,840 acres to wealthy Mississippi planter and world traveler Asa Watson, and in 1853 Asa Watson razed the log hotel and constructed a much larger and more elegant three-story 125 room frame building with seven-gables, which gained fame as one of the largest in the southern mountains.
 The hotel was two hundred feet long with large porches wrapped around all three floors; he also built 60 cottages – some for servants of the 300-400 guests.
-An extensive 10-20-acre lawn formed the grounds with some 60 rare trees Watson imported from Japan and California; several of these trees stand on the grounds today (Cypress, gingko, incense cedar, scotch broom, pawlonia).
+An extensive 10-20 acre lawn formed the grounds with some 60 rare trees Watson imported from Japan and California; several of these trees stand on the grounds today (cypress, gingko, incense cedar, scotch broom, pawlonia).

 1855 – At the peak of its popularity The Montvale Springs Hotel was the leading antebellum mineral springs resort in East Tennessee and the only major resort hotel built in the mountains of Blount County prior to the Civil War.
-At the height of its popularity guests came from across the nation to escape heat and disease and to drink the mineral waters of the springs – some spending their entire summers with families and servants, and by mid-century the hotel was had become known as the Saratoga of the South.
+At the height of its popularity guests came from across the nation to escape heat and disease and to drink the mineral waters of the springs – some spending their entire summers with families and servants, and by mid-century the hotel had become known as the Saratoga of the South.
 Rates for room and board: $2 per day; $12 per week; $40 per month.

 1858 – Sterling Lanier, grandfather to the famed Southern poet Sidney Lanier, and his family purchased the hotel and its 4,500 acres for $25,674 and spent $15,000 improving it – he employed a Swiss gardener, two landscape gardeners, and a French chef.

-The Laniers operated hotels in Georgia, Alabama, & New York; His brother Sampson operated the Lamar House Hotel in Knoxville (now the Bijou) where the 4-horse coaches leaving at 6:30 a.m. arriving at Montvale for the noon meal.
+The Laniers operated hotels in Georgia, Alabama, & New York; his brother Sampson operated the Lamar House Hotel in Knoxville (now the Bijou) where the 4-horse coaches leaving at 6:30 a.m. arriving at Montvale for the noon meal.
 Fare to Montvale was $2.25.
 Grandson Sidney Lanier spent summers at the resort, and his only novel, Tiger Lilies, is set at Montvale based on his memories; his one hymn, Into the Woods My Master Went, was inspired by the trees.
 Lanier’s poem, Nirvana is about Gregory’s Bald – reached by trail from Montvale.

 Meanwhile the locals looked askance at the Montvale guests with their trunks full of clothes, servants, seven course dinners, band concerts and dances.
 The local term was frolics – and members of Six Mile Baptist were turned out of church for frolicking at Montvale.
 However fiddler Plez Henry who lived at Abrams Creek came over to play for dances.